ProfSynapse/claudesidian-mcp/README.md

 - **Storage**: Additional space for models (nomic-embed-text is ~274MB)
 - **CPU**: Modern multi-core processor recommended

+## Advanced Search Capabilities

+Claudesidian MCP includes a sophisticated search system that combines multiple search methods to provide the most relevant results for your queries.

+### Hybrid Search System

+The plugin implements a **Hybrid Search** approach that combines three complementary search methods:

+1. **Semantic Search**: Uses vector embeddings to find conceptually related content
+2. **Keyword Search**: Employs BM25 algorithm for exact term matching
+3. **Fuzzy Search**: Handles typos and variations in search terms

+Results from all three methods are combined using **Reciprocal Rank Fusion (RRF)**, which intelligently weighs and merges results to provide the most relevant matches.

+### Intelligent Query Analysis

+The system automatically analyzes your search queries to determine the best search strategy:

+- **Exact Queries**: Prioritizes keyword matching for precise terms
+- **Conceptual Queries**: Emphasizes semantic understanding for abstract concepts
+- **Exploratory Queries**: Focuses on broad discovery and related topics
+- **Mixed Queries**: Balances all search methods for comprehensive results

+### Enhanced Metadata Search

+Advanced metadata search capabilities include:

+- **Tag-based search**: Find files by specific tags or combinations of tags
+- **Property filtering**: Search by custom properties and frontmatter fields
+- **Pattern matching**: Use regular expressions for complex property searches
+- **Combined criteria**: Combine tags and properties with AND/OR logic

+### Memory Search

+Search across your conversation history and workspace memory:

+- **Memory traces**: Find past conversations and AI interactions
+- **Session history**: Search within specific session contexts
+- **Workspace memory**: Locate project-specific information
+- **Context preservation**: Maintain conversation continuity across searches

+### Search Result Features

+- **File-based grouping**: Results grouped by file with multiple snippets per file
+- **Relevance scoring**: Advanced scoring considers content type, exact matches, and graph relationships
+- **Connected notes**: Discover related notes through wikilink connections
+- **Rich metadata**: Includes file paths, modification dates, and content previews

 ## Security

 - The plugin runs an MCP server that only accepts local connections
 - All vault operations require explicit user permission
 - Memory storage is contained within your vault
 - No data is sent externally without consent, except for embedding API calls if you enable the Memory Manager feature

+## Custom Prompts and Agent Management

+Claudesidian MCP includes a powerful **AgentManager** that allows you to create and manage custom AI prompts, effectively creating your own specialized AI agents for specific tasks.

+### Custom Prompt Features

+- **Create Custom Agents**: Define specialized prompts for specific use cases
+- **Enable/Disable Management**: Toggle prompts on/off as needed
+- **Multi-Vault Support**: Separate prompt collections per vault
+- **Persistent Storage**: Prompts are saved in your Obsidian settings
+- **Session Integration**: Custom prompts work seamlessly with memory sessions

+### Use Cases for Custom Prompts

+- **Writing Assistants**: Create prompts for specific writing styles or formats
+- **Code Review**: Specialized prompts for different programming languages
+- **Research Helpers**: Domain-specific research and analysis prompts
+- **Content Organization**: Prompts for structuring and organizing notes
+- **Task-Specific Workflows**: Custom prompts for recurring tasks

+### Managing Custom Prompts

+Through the AgentManager, you can:

+1. **List Prompts**: View all available custom prompts or only enabled ones
+2. **Create Prompts**: Add new custom prompts with names and descriptions
+3. **Update Prompts**: Modify existing prompts and their settings
+4. **Toggle Status**: Enable or disable prompts without deleting them
+5. **Delete Prompts**: Remove prompts you no longer need
+6. **Get Specific Prompts**: Retrieve individual prompts by name or ID

+Custom prompts integrate seamlessly with the plugin's session and memory management, allowing for sophisticated, context-aware AI interactions tailored to your specific needs.

 ## Agent-Mode Architecture